STAR CITIZEN & SQUADRON 42 EXPLAINED

 [A note on server wipes] Until final release, CIG will perform periodic server wipes as a part of the game's development and testing.
 Any progress made in-game will be reset and you will again start over with only the assets from your pledge.
 These server wipes will end with the game's final release.

-There are also backers who fall in love with a specific ship and want to own one from the start.
-That said, as the disclaimers all over the shop tell you, Star Citizen is currently in development and everything is subject to change, including ship specifications.
-So when opening your wallet, viewing the act as backing game development and not as pre-ordering the ship of your dreams may save you some heartache.
+A final word of caution: as the disclaimers all over the shop tell you, Star Citizen is currently in development and everything is subject to change, including ship specifications.
+So when opening your wallet, viewing the act as helping fund game development and not as pre-ordering the ship of your dreams may save you some heartache.

 "So which is the best ship?"
 I always answer this question with, "What do you want to do?"
 Your goal should be to buy the ship within your budget that best facilitates what you want to do in the universe.
 At the time I write this, which ship that would be involves a good deal of speculation.
 A quick search of the web will find you the speculations (often presented as fact) of countless backers.